Gerald Chapman, Prohibition’s celebrated “Gentleman Bandit,” might have escaped the gallows if he hadn’t gone on a crime

 In the fall of 1924, Gerald Chapman and another man went on a crime spree in Connecticut.
 They were spotted trying to rob a New Britain department store, and five police officers rushed to arrest them.
 In the ensuing shoot out, Chapman killed Officer James Skelly and escaped.
 The police captured the other armed robber — Walter Shean, the ne’er-do-well son of family from Springfield, Mass.
 Shean ratted out Chapman rather than hang for Skelly’s murder.

 Gerald Chapman went into hiding at the farm of Ben Hance in Muncie, Ind.
 Three months later, Hance did his public duty and tipped off the police to Chapman’s whereabouts.
-Police arrested him sent him back to the federal prison in Atlanta.
+Police arrested Chapman and sent him back to the federal prison in Atlanta.

 Though the federal government had jurisdiction, the State of Connecticut wanted to try Chapman for murder.
-In March 1925 he was extradited to Connecticut State Prison in Wethersfield for a trial that would turn into a media circus.
+In March 1925 he was extradited to Connecticut State Prison in Wethersfield.
+His trial would turn into a media circus.

-“Death itself isn’t dreadful, but hanging seems an awkward way of ending the adventure,” Chapman said to his attorney after his sentencing.
-The upright jerker was a flawed hanging method in which counterweights were dropped to pull the victim upward.
-Theoretically death resulted instantly from a broken neck, but in practice victims sometimes strangled slowly.
+“Death itself isn’t dreadful, but hanging seems an awkward way of ending the adventure,” Chapman then said to his attorney.
+The upright jerker, a flawed hanging mechanism, dropped counterweights to pull the victim upward.
+Theoretically death resulted instantly from a broken neck.
+But in practice victims sometimes strangled slowly.

 Chapman’s lawyers argued the state couldn’t execute him because he had to first serve out his federal sentence.
 President Calvin Coolidge solved that problem by granting Chapman a pardon.
 Chapman appealed his sentence all the way to the U.S. Supreme Court, but the high court ruled against him.

-Eight months later, Ben Hance and his wife were killed in revenge during a roadside ambush on the Anderson-Muncie Highway.
+Eight months later, Ben Hance and his wife were killed in revenge.
+They fell victim to a roadside ambush on the Anderson-Muncie Highway.
 Mrs. Hance died instantly.
 But Ben Hance lived long enough to finger Dutch Anderson and an accomplice.
 Police later killed Anderson in a shootout.

 This story about Gerald Chapman was updated in 2022.